GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 ```

 ## Network Configuration for Master Node
-The master node will act as the control point for the cluster, managing DNS (domain name system) and DHCP (dynamic host configuration protocol) services.
+The master node will act as the control point for the cluster, managing connections to the internet.

 ### Configure the network file
 You need to configure the second network adapter (Adapter 2) to assign a static IP address.
 This IP address will allow the master node to communicate with the other worker nodes on the internal network.